 With the implementation of the CPR, the Claimant could also make offers, under Part 36, which placed a risk on the Defendant in costs if the Claimant was awarded more than he or she had offered to accept.
 But things have gone further than that as the CPR has had almost 90 updates in its 18 years of service.

 Both parties are now expected to try and settle a claim, or certain issues within it, where at all possible by use of negotiation or alternative dispute resolution in one form or another.
 The Small Claims Track for claims up to £10,000 which don’t involve a personal injury element has it’s own dedicated mediation service by telephone, which is free of charge and is run by the Court Service.

 In higher value claims, the parties can engage independent mediators who’s fee is split between both sides.
 The mediator’s job is that of facilitator and he or she shuttles between the parties who are usually in separate rooms.
 All comments and concessions made by either side are strictly off the record and cannot be used in the Court proceedings which surround the mediation.

-In this environment, litigants are often more likely to explore settlement, but it is important for each side to be aware of the other’s case to be able to correctly assess the possible settlement opportunity the mediation affords.
+In this environment, litigants are often more likely to explore settling a claim, but it is important for each side to be aware of the other’s case to be able to correctly assess the possible settlement opportunity the mediation affords.
 Mediation can take place before or after Court proceedings are issued.